natstar93/react-test-tree/README.md

 ```

 ### `node.get(refName)`
-Returns the node for the specified `ref` or `refCollection` name.
+Returns the node for the specified `testRef` or `testRefCollection` name.

 ### `node.getIn([refName])`
-Same as `node.get(refName)` except it allows you to cleanly retrieve a node from deep down the ref tree.
+Same as `node.get(refName)` except it allows you to cleanly retrieve a node from deep down the testRef tree.
 For example, instead of:

 ```jsx
 tree.get("foo").get("bar").get("baz").click();